 our subconscious mind is adept at making up meanings from different colors.
 If the colors evoke a sense of dislike, we won’t be happy looking at it.

-In this article, we are going to break down everything you need to know about choosing the perfect color palette for your characters.
-Then, We elaborate on some aspects of a choosing a perfect color palette for character design.
-Finally, to put everything into practice, we have chosen one of our most successful character design to consider as a case study.
+In this article, we will break down everything you need to know about choosing the perfect color palette for your characters.
+Then, We elaborate on some aspects of choosing a perfect color palette for character design.
+Finally, to put everything into practice, we have selected one of our most successful character designs to consider as a case study.

 The answer might sound too obvious but let’s take a more in-depth look.